Gruff Rhys at Rough Trade East

 But it is with the music that Rhys speaks the cleanest and most vivid language: American Interior is a splendid pop record with fabulous songs: Liberty (Is Where We’ll Be), 100 Unread Messages, Iolo and more.
 At Rough Trade East, with a guitar, small synth and a drum machine, the Welsh songwriter played for about 30 minutes,in front of a mature audience, engaging and entertaining with some shrewd jokes between the songs.
 His class is unequivocal, and we just can’t wait to see him this week at Soho Theatre for a longer show.

-For further information about Gruff Rhys and future events visit here.
+For further information and future events visit Gruff Rhys’s website here.

 Watch the video for American Interior here: